top of page

 TRAIL ROUTING

-The map shows the routing of the Northside Line, including construction phasing.
-The trail route, estimated 2.7 miles long, links many valuable community assets within the City and Town of Poughkeepsie, such as housing, jobs, schools, hospitals, and parks, including:
+: The map shows the routing of the MJM Northside Line.
+The trail is approximately 2.7 miles long and links many valuable community assets within the City and Town of Poughkeepsie, including:

 Campus